SagarMachineLearning/python/Contents.md

 3. KNN : The abbreviation KNN stands for “K-Nearest Neighbour”.
 It is a supervised machine learning algorithm.
 The algorithm can be used to solve both classification and regression problem statements.
 The number of nearest neighbours to a new unknown variable that has to be predicted or classified is denoted by the symbol 'K'.
 4. Naive Bayes : Naïve Bayes algorithm is a supervised learning algorithm, which is based on Bayes theorem and used for solving classification problems. ...
 Naïve Bayes Classifier is one of the simple and most effective Classification algorithms which helps in building the fast machine learning models that can make quick predictions.

-5. Decision Tree : Introduction Decision Trees are a type of Supervised Machine Learning (that is you explain what the input is and what the corresponding output is in the training data) where the data is continuously split according to a certain parameter. ...
+5. Decision Tree :  Decision Trees are a type of Supervised Machine Learning (that is you explain what the input is and what the corresponding output is in the training data) where the data is continuously split according to a certain parameter. ...
 The leaves are the decisions or the final outcomes.

 6. Singular Value Decomposition : The singular value decomposition (SVD) provides another way to factorize a matrix, into singular vectors and singular values. ...
 The SVD is used widely both in the calculation of other matrix operations, such as matrix inverse, but also as a data reduction method in machine learning